Daily Express: Richard Desmond era

 In 2000, Express Newspapers was bought by Richard Desmond (left).

 In 2000, Express Newspapers was bought by Richard Desmond, publisher of celebrity magazine OK!, for £125 million.
 Controversy surrounded the deal since Desmond also owned softcore pornography magazines.
 As a result, many staff left, including editor Rosie Boycott and columnist Peter Hitchens.
 Hitchens moved to The Mail on Sunday, saying working for the new owner was a moral conflict of interest since he had always attacked the pornographic magazines that Desmond published.
 Despite their divergent politics, Desmond respected Hitchens.

+In 2004, the newspaper moved to Lower Thames Street in the City of London.
+In February 2018, it moved into One Canada Square in Canary Wharf.